liquibase/liquibase-databricks/README.md

 2. MERGE
 3. RESTORE VERSION AS OF
 4. ANALYZE TABLE - Code Complete - Adding Tests - Cody Davis
-5. SET TBL PROPERTIES - (Defaults are in createTable change type with min required table props to support Liquibase)
-6. CLONE
+5. CLONE
-7. BLOOM FILTERS - Maybe do not support, CLUSTER BY should be the primary indexing mechanism long term
+6. BLOOM FILTERS - Maybe do not support, CLUSTER BY should be the primary indexing mechanism long term
-8. OPTIMIZE / ZORDER - Code Complete - Adding Tests - Cody Davis
+7. OPTIMIZE / ZORDER - Code Complete - Adding Tests - Cody Davis
-9. VACUUM - Code Complete - Adding Tests - Cody Davis
+8. VACUUM - Code Complete - Adding Tests - Cody Davis
-10. SYNC IDENTITY
+9. SYNC IDENTITY
-11. VOLUMES
+10. VOLUMES
-12. GRANT / REVOKE statements
+11. GRANT / REVOKE statements
-13. CLUSTER BY - Similar to Indexes, important to support as a create table / alter table set of change types (params in createTable change), addClusterKey new change type to ALTER TABle

 ## How to use the Liquibase-Databricks Extension